nawarian/The-PHP-Website/source/_posts_en/19-php-8-features.blade.md

 var_dump($reflection->getAttributes());
 ```

-Noticed that `Attribute::TARGET_FUNCTION` over there?
+Notice that `Attribute::TARGET_FUNCTION` over there?
 It tells
 php that this attribute can only be used with functions and
 will error if something else decides to use it.